 - Reassure the patient that there are no problems and that they are in good oral health.

 - Show signs that may indicate oral cancer.

 If we diagnose you with oral cancer, you can seek further information and treatment immediately, and increase your chance of recovery

 Even patients who have not seen any symptoms of oral cancer should receive their yearly screenings.
 The National Cancer Institute states: “cancer screenings should take place before symptoms begin to show.”

 When you come in for your oral cancer screening, you can expect this simple process:

 - Dr. Thomas will visually examine your face, lips, neck, nose, and mouth.
-She is looking for signs of oral cancer including discoloration, swelling, and bumps.
-She will use a light and a mirror to glean as much information as possible.
+Using a light and a mirror, she will look for signs of oral cancer like discoloration, swelling, and bumps.

-- She will touch your jaw, cheeks, head, and chin to check for unusual nodules or swelling.
+- Because cancer often manifests as lumps, Dr. Thomas will touch your jaw, cheeks, head, and chin to check for unusual nodules or swelling.

 - She may use specialized technology and tools to complete your oral cancer screening.
 From brush biopsies to specialized dyes, every part of your screening will be quick and painless.